 The search campaign type option allows your PPC ads to be displayed on the search engine results page (SERP) after potential customers look up a query.

-If a searcher looks up “contour kit,” you see that the first two results are Google text ads.
+If a searcher looks up “contour kit,” you see that the first two search result are Google text ads.
 By selecting this campaign type, your ads can show up like this too for different search queries.
 The most common being; branded, generic, and competitive queries.

 Branded queries are ads that target keywords with your brand name in them.
 This way people / customers who know your brand and are searching for information about it will be shown ads.